siriscmv/invite-management-docs/terms/privacy-policy.md

 # Privacy Policy

-This page lists the policies regarding the collection and use of personal data by Invite Management ("we", "us") when you use our Service and the choices you have associated with that data.
+This page lists the policies regarding the collection and use of personal data by Invite Management ("we", "us", "our") when you use our Service and the choices you have associated with that data.
 By using the Service, you agree to the collection and use of information in accordance with this policy.

 ## What information do you collect?